sherry-ger/ECK-Workshop/eck-gcp/README.md

 - Deploy Kibana
 - Name it kibana-sample
-- Use version 7.2.0
+- Use version 7.3.0
 - A single node
-- (this is the important bit) Associate it with the Elasticsearch cluster `elasticsearch-sample`
+- Associate it with the Elasticsearch cluster `elasticsearch-sample`
 - Deploy a LoadBalancer service pointing to Kibana

 ```